birdnet-team/birdnetR/README.md

 # BirdNET-R
-This is a wrapper for the `birdnet` Python package for automated bird sound ID.
+This is a wrapper for the `birdnet` Python package for automated bird sound ID available [here](https://github.com/birdnet-team/birdnet)

 ## License